mwyvr/rid/README.md

 # rid

-**WORK IN PROGRESS, Nov 23 2022 please check back later**
+**WORK IN PROGRESS, Nov 23 2022 tests still need updating**

-Package rid provides a random ID generator.
+Package rid provides a semi-random ID generator.
 The 12 byte binary ID encodes as a 20-character long, URL-friendly/Base32 encoded, mostly k-sortable (to the second resolution) identifier.

 Each ID's 12-byte binary representation is comprised of a: